 Hiring Workflow

 Positions stay open for weeks because no one owns the next step.
 The recruiter waits on the hiring manager.
 The hiring manager waits on budget approval.
 The intake form was missing half the information to begin with.
-Fix the approval path first.
+Hiring process improvement starts with the approval path.
 Assign named owners at every stage, set turnaround expectations, and require a complete intake before the requisition opens.
 When everyone knows what they owe and when they owe it, time-to-fill drops.

 Onboarding

 One department runs a structured 30-day plan.
 Another hands the new hire a laptop and wishes them luck.
-Both are technically "onboarding."
-Build one standard 30-60-90 day workflow and make it non-negotiable across departments.
+Both are technically “onboarding.”
+Onboarding process improvement requires one standard 30-60-90 day workflow that is non-negotiable across departments.
 Consistent onboarding produces consistent role readiness and lower early turnover.

 Employee Relations Documentation